 In many cases, the entities that feature in the macrodependencies that screen off are emergent.
-Viruses, phonons, gases, and wildebeest feature in macrodependencies that screen off and are emergent - they are archetypal inhabitants of the rainforest.
+Viruses, phonons, gases, and wildebeest feature in macrodependencies that screen off, and are emergent - they are archetypal inhabitants of the rainforest.

 But consider this case: when two stars are in orbit around a common centre of mass, they may be considered to be a binary star system.
 Such a system will in general be orbiting further objects, such as, say, a super-massive black hole.
 The trajectories of the individual stars will be unconditionally relevant to the trajectory of the binary star system, but by conditionalising on their joint centre of mass, one can compute the trajectory of the binary star system around the black hole.
 So the dynamical dependency involving the centre of mass variable (e.g. Newton's equations) screens off the individual stars' trajectories.
 This is a case of screening off.
-But it seems wrong to say that the binary star system is admitted to the rainforest in addition to the two stars that compose it.
-Why?
+But it seems wrong to us to say that the binary star system is admitted to the rainforest in addition to the two stars that compose it.

-The dependencies of binary star system are missing novelty relative to the underlying two stars, whereas gases and viruses are relatively novel in this respect.
+We claim that the dependencies of binary star systems are missing novelty relative to the underlying two stars, whereas gases and viruses are relatively novel in this respect.
 Thus, the binary star system isn't admitted to the rainforest because the nomic dependencies describing the binary star system, whether these are those of Newtonian gravitation or general relativity, are just the same nomic dependencies that describe the trajectories of the two individual stars.
-Distinct macrodependencies are required for novelty.
+Our novelty criterion thus captures what Mitchell (2012) and Wimsatt (2007) are after with their stipulation that emergence is non-aggregative: an aggregate of arbitrary parts doesn't emerge unless some novel macrodependency is identified.